hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 ## Boundary Conditions (Conlim - CLI)

 ### Create Conlim Object
 TELEMAC needs to know how to treat the outer edges of the model (mesh).
-For this purpose, boundary conditions have to be assigned to all nodes that constitute the `*.slf`mesh outline.
+For this purpose, boundary conditions have to be assigned to all nodes that constitute the `*.slf`mesh outline:

 * Go to **File** > **New** > **Boundary Conditions (Conlim )...** and a **new 2D Interpolator** object will appear in the **Data Items** of the WorkSpace.